About this Web Site

 The Village Hall is situated on South Side adjacent to a playing field.
 The field consists of a fenced-in Play Area, an All Weather Sports Facility where tennis, basket ball or five-a-side football can be played and a large grass area where sports are played.

-Within the village there are a Church and Methodist Chapel, an excellent butcher’s shop and a village store/Post Office.
-There is a public house which provides entertainment and serves food and also the worldwide renowned, Winteringham Fields, “a restaurant with rooms”.
+Within the village there are a Church and Methodist Chapel, an excellent butcher’s shop and a Village Store/Post Office.
+There is a public house (The Bay Horse Inn) which provides entertainment and serves food and also the worldwide renowned, Winteringham Fields, “a restaurant with rooms”.
 People come from far and wide to partake of its excellent cuisine.

 The village is surrounded by arable land although cattle, horses and sheep can be seen grazing locally.
 The views across the Humber are stunning and along the Humber banks there is a variety of wild life and birds some of which cannot be seen any where else in this country.